Pirate-Weather/pirateweather/docs/API.md

 Percentage of the sky that is covered in clouds.
 This value will be between 0 and 1 inclusive.
 Calculated from the the [GFS (#650)](https://www.nco.ncep.noaa.gov/pmb/products/gfs/gfs.t00z.pgrb2.1p00.f003.shtml) or [HRRR (#115)](https://rapidrefresh.noaa.gov/hrrr/HRRRv4_GRIB2_WRFTWO.txt) `TCDC` variable for the entire atmosphere.

 #### dawnTime
 **Only on `daily`**.
-The time when the transition from night to day starts.
+The time when the the sun is a specific (6 degrees) height above the horizon after sunrise.
+Calculated from [Astal dawn defaults](https://astral.readthedocs.io/en/latest/package.html?highlight=dawn#astral.sun.dawn).

 #### dewPoint
 The point in which the air temperature needs (assuming constant pressure) in order to reach a relative humidity of 100%.
 This is value is represented in degrees Celsius or Fahrenheit depending on the requested `units`.
 [See this resource for more information.](https://www.weather.gov/arx/why_dewpoint_vs_humidity)

 #### duskTime
 **Only on `daily`**.
-The time when the transition from day to night starts.
+The time when the the sun is a specific (6 degrees) height above the horizon before sunset.
+Calculated from [Astal dusk defaults](https://astral.readthedocs.io/en/latest/package.html?highlight=dusk#astral.sun.dusk).

 #### fireIndex
 **Only available for the US and parts of Canada.
-Outside of these locations this will return -999** The Fosburg fire index.
+Outside of these locations this will return -999** The [Fosburg fire index](https://www.spc.noaa.gov/exper/firecomp/INFO/fosbinfo.html).
+Notably, this 0-100 index deals only with conditions, not fuels, and so a high index area is not necessarily high risk for fires.

 #### fireIndexMax
 **Only on `daily`.** The maxiumum `fireIndex` for the given day.